hrthiam-lab/Kang_etal_2026/README.md

 ## NucMetrics

-NucMetrics is a single-file ImageJ/Fiji macro toolset that computes three DNA staining-based image metrics directly within Fiji, with no programming required.
+NucMetrics is a single-file ImageJ/Fiji macro toolset that computes three DNA staining-based image metrics that quantify intranuclear signal distribution as a readout of chromatin organization, directly within Fiji with no programming required.

 **Metrics:**
 - **CV** (Coefficient of Variation) — from raw pixel intensities